geomario/geomario/README.md

 ### Hola Hola 👋

-I am Mario, Software Developer & Data Scientist at @GeoLegalTech (best job ever).
+I am Mario, Software Developer & Data Scientist at @GeoLegalTech.
 I previously was pasionated about numerical simulations and geothermal systems.
 I worked for some years as a associate reseacher at RWTH in Germany.

 - 🐍 I’m an avid Python Developer